bulib/dataWebsite/manage/writing-a-dmp.md

 ### Provisions for Protection and Privacy

 If you're working with sensitive data or data with copyright restrictions, you'll want to have a clear plan that addresses any potential privacy or ethical issues.
-Often, your methodology may address the anonymization of your human research subject data or your grant application might state any intellectual property concerns, however, you'll want to ensure those materials are added to your data management plan.
-Make clear the steps you're taking to ensure the appropriate ethical or privacy concerns are addressed. <<suggestion:last sentence repeats what has already been said>>
+Often, your methodology will address the anonymization of your human research subject data or your grant application might state any intellectual property concerns; however, you'll want to ensure those materials are added to your data management plan.

-Additionally, make sure the systems you're using to store your data are approved for those data types.
+Also, make sure the systems you're using to store your data are approved for those data types.
 For example, not all systems can safely work with HIPPA (Health Insurance Portability and Accountability Act) data.
 Key questions are:

-+ How are you addressing any ethical or privacy issues (IRB <<suggestion:what is IRB?>>, anonymization of data)?
++ How are you addressing any ethical or privacy issues with human research subjects?
 + Who will own any copyright or intellectual property rights to the data?
 + Is my storage solution appropriate for the type of data I am using?

 ### Policies for Access and Reuse

 If you are planning to share your data it is important to document the policies for reuse.
-For instance, if you are planning on making your data available when your grant ends try to anticipate how to make that possible.
-Providing sustained access to your research data involves more than posting it on your personal website and <<you will likely want to find a data repository, hosted by a trusted organization, to store your data for long-term access. --> maybe link to selecting repository page>>
+For instance, if you intend to make your data available when your grant ends anticipate how you will make that possible.
+Providing sustained access to your research data involves more than posting it on your personal website.
+You will likely want to [find a data repository]({{site.baseurl}}/share/selecting-a-data-repository), hosted by a trusted organization, to store your data for long-term access.

-+ What restrictions need to be placed on re-using of your data?
++ What restrictions need to be placed on re-using your data?
 + What is the process for gaining access to your data?

 ### Plan for Archiving and Preservation

 Many funding agencies require that you make your data publicly available for the long term.
 Figuring out how you're going to comply with those requirements means you're going to have to think about where you're storing your data and if you're going to partner with institutional resources or a third-party.
-Long-term access to your data not only requires having good metadata <suggestion: vague by saying 'good metadata'> but also means having a plan that accounts for the next 5, 10, or 15 years <<suggestion: maybe say 5 or more years?>>.
+Long-term access to your data not only requires having good metadata, which clearly describes your data to others, but also means having a plan that accounts for the next 5 or more years.

 + What is your long-term plan for preservation and maintenance of the data?
 + If you're using a data repository, who is sponsoring it and what are the terms?